whiffee/Jupyter_caveman/readme.md

 __Install the Python Framework__

 Right click the unzipped directory and open it in a terminal.
 You can type _ls_ to view the directory contents.
-Then run
+Then run the installation command.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/install_requirements.png" width=70% height=70%/>